alansods/weather-app-test/README.md

 ## Chalanges faced

-- Learn to work with an API that I've never used before;
+- Learn to work with an API that I've never used before.
+Solved by studying the documentation;
-- Build an application with only an incomplete interface sketch and no interactive prototype;
+- Build an application with only an incomplete interface sketch and no interactive prototype.
+Solved by creating the missing parts with my design skills;
 - Short deadline.
+Solved by separating the work in small steps and managing time;
+- Limitations from the free version of the openweather API.
+Solved by improvising some details.

 ## Lessons learned during the project
 - Work with openweather API;